 Several weeks later, when the day dawned, I was a little dismayed not to find it amongst all the other wrapped gifts…But in the evening when we got to the theater, there it was on my dressing room table, with a card saying ‘AH-HAH!—you thought I’d forgotten, didn’t you?!
 Love—Vivien and Larry.
 X”

-How awesome is that?
-It was a gift Peter kept and treasured his whole life.
-Just one of many thoughtful acts by Vivien that friends and co-stars would comment on over the years.
+It was a gift Peter kept and treasured his whole life, and just one of many thoughtful acts by Vivien that friends would comment on over the years.

 The Cushings' Financial Worries

 After returning home from the year abroad, Peter and Helen experienced a period of financial difficulty.
-Peter would say in his autobiography that they were “close to insolvency.”
+Finances were bad enough that in Peter’s words, the Cushings were “close to insolvency.”

-Laurence Olivier offered Peter a role in his latest play, but just weeks into rehearsals, the travel of the last year, stress of live performances, and dire financial situation were just too much, and Peter suffered a nervous breakdown.
+Laurence Olivier offered Peter a role in his latest play, which Peter accepted.
+But just weeks into rehearsals, the travel of the last year, coupled with the stress of live performances and the Cushings’ dire financial situation, were just too much: Peter suffered a nervous breakdown.

 “He was at my side immediately, consoling and compassionate, and told me to go home to Helen…he also paid me a retainer until I was fit to resume work, an act of kindness not to be forgotten.”

 Peter’s nervous breakdown lasted six months.
 When he resumed work, though in a better mental state, things were still difficult: Helen suffered a hernia, and was admitted to the hospital for treatment.

 In desperate need of funds, Peter asked his father for a loan.
 It was then that George Cushing said perhaps the most hurtful words his son would ever hear: